bhalla008/spring-webapp-template/README.md

 ## What is this?

-This is a web application template project using spring.
+This is a web application template project using spring.--Ashok

 This is considered to be used as template project in STS 3+.
 Please look at [GettingStarted][1].